Skip to main content

 The Loop

 Static fives decay.
-That's the failure mode of every strategic framework ever built — Step 5 never happens.
-You create the artifact, it captures a moment of clarity, and then it freezes.
+That's the failure mode of every strategic framework ever built.
+Step 5 never happens.
+You create the artifact.
+It captures a moment of clarity.
+Then it freezes.
 The world moves.
 The artifact doesn't.

 The VVFL is the antidote.
 Validated.
 Virtuous.
 Feedback.
 Loop.

 Every Tight Five instance must revolve and evolve.
 The questions sharpen.
-The principles get tested.
-The protocols get stress-tested by reality.
+The principles get tested against reality.
+The process gets stress-tested by friction.
 The platform absorbs what worked.
 The players grow.
-Each cycle compounds — not just maintaining the five, but upgrading it.
+Each cycle compounds.
+Not just maintaining the five, but upgrading it.

 What five would you load right now?

 Not abstractly.
 Not as a thought experiment.
-For the thing you're actually working on — the decision you're circling, the project that's stalled, the conversation you're avoiding.
+For the thing you're actually working on.
+The decision you're circling.
+The problem that's stalled.
+The conversation you're avoiding.

 Which five elements, if you held them in mind simultaneously, would give you the clarity to act?